.

 PERSONAL COMMUNICATIONS

 Free Internet is available at the research station/accommodations.
-Depending on your mobile phone carrier, cell service will also be available if you have set up your device in advance for international service.
+Cell service will also be available depending on your mobile phone carrier if you have set up your device in advance for international service.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.